dleo536/apartments_test/README.md

 About:

 This project is a real-world QA automation demo using Python, Selenium, and GitHub Actions CI.
-It simulates finding the closest apartment to a given address using Apartments.com and geospatial comparison.
+Scenario might be generate regression testing necessary to make sure that Apartments.com search function works after new updates.
+I tried encorporating some geospatial validation for practice purposes.

 Tech Stack